Remi-Coulom/joedb/doc/source/getting_started.rst

 Compilation
 -----------

 The source code of joedb is available from `GitHub <https://github.com/Remi-Coulom/joedb>`_.
 Joedb is written in portable C++11, and uses `CMake <https://cmake.org/>`__ for its build system.
-It should be reasonably portable to many platforms, but because it was developed there, `Ubuntu <https://www.ubuntu.com/>`_ is likely to be the easiest one to use.
+So it should be portable to almost any platform.
+Here are some detailed instructions for the most common situations.

 Linux, MacOS (and maybe other variations of Unix)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^